Frequently Asked Questions About the Financial Stability Plan

 Decisions will be made in a deliberate, participatory, and transparent manner.
 Decisions will address the immediate, short-term issues but will also ensure a strong SUNY Plattsburgh future.
 As the budget affects our entire campus, the input from everyone will be considered when consulting with key constituents.
 As decisions are made, you can expect on-going communication.
 Final budget authority lies with the President, while recognizing the valuable counsel of the campus VP’s, Deans and Directors and respecting our strong campus tradition of shared governance.

-Our financial stability plan is based on the assumption that we will enroll approximately 5,500 students annually through 2021.
+The Financial Stability Plan is based on the assumption that we will enroll approximately 5,500 students annually through 2021.
 An increase in enrollment would result in an increase in revenue for the campus.
 For example, if we exceed our projected Fall 2018 enrollment by 200 students, that would result in an approximate $1.4 million in revenue.
 It's important to recognize that there are additional costs associated with an increased class size but the increase in revenue generally outweighs the additional costs.

 Is there a retirement incentive?